 This “free bet” must have a value to someone.
 I’m not a gambler and personally don’t want to bet, but surely there is someone out there who does.
 Is there a way to pass on or sell the free bet to someone who would use it?
 Well as a matter of fact there is a very easy way to do this.
 Betting exchanges are marketplaces where people are brought together to buy and sell (the technical terms are to back and lay) bets.

 By using the “free bet” to buy a bet at the bookmaker and then selling the same bet on the exchange, we can be sure that regardless of the bet’s outcome we will be able to keep most of the value of the free bet.

 Matched Betting – A Worked Through Example

-My favourite sign-up bonus used to be at Bet365.
-A quick check of their website shows that the offer is still there.
+My favorite sign-up bonus is at Bet365 and a quick check of their website shows that the offer is still there.
 Simply deposit £20-£200 and they will double your balance.
 Let’s take a look at the terms and conditions.

-So after signing up to Bet365, if you deposit £200 and enter a bonus code they will give you a £200 bonus bringing the balance to £400.
+After signing up to Bet365, if you deposit £200 and enter a bonus code they will give you a £200 bonus bringing the balance to £400.
 That’s free money!
 But there is a downside.
 You need to jump through some hoops before you can take any money out.
-In this case you need to have placed bets totalling at least £1,400 (3 times the deposit plus bonus).
+In this case you need to have placed bets totaling at least £1,400 (3 times the deposit plus bonus).
 That sounds like a lot but let’s work through and see what it takes.

 We signed up and immediately received an email with the offer code in it.
 After depositing, we entered the code and the bonus was added immediately.